 An employee who is dismissed for gross misconduct or who resigns to avoid dismissal for gross misconduct shall not be entitled to any payment for accrued but unused annual leave at the time of dismissal.

 Students found to have participated in misconduct or fraudulent acts as defined by this guideline will be subject to disciplinary action pursuant to Northeast State’s Student Conduct and Disciplinary Sanctions policy as outlined in the Student Handbook.
-The Dean of Enrollment Management & Dean of Students will be responsible for adhering to applicable due process procedures and administering appropriate disciplinary actions.
+The Assistant Vice President for Enrollment Services will be responsible for adhering to applicable due process procedures and administering appropriate disciplinary actions.

 All investigations will be conducted in as strict confidence as possible, with information sharing limited to persons on a need to know” basis.
 The identities of persons communicating information or otherwise involved in an investigation or allegation of misconduct or fraudulent activity will be revealed beyond the institution and the Tennessee Board of Regents Legal and Business Office staff only as necessary to comply with reporting requirements or state law or if legal action is taken.